Pricing

 What is a restaurant operations manual?

 A restaurant operations manual lays out the vision of your restaurant.
-How do you want to treat your guests?
+This manual should be written carefully by restaurant management and have feedback from restaurant employees.
+A successful restaurant uses this manual to answer questions like: How do you want to treat your guests?
 How do you want to treat your people?
 What are your policies on food sourcing?
 Food handling and safety?
 Maintenance?

 It sounds like a lot.
 And, it is.
 But, those SOPs are already happening.
 Your restaurant operations manual is just where you write them down.

 SOPs live in a restaurant operations manual.
 You can’t rely on the procedures and guidelines for running the restaurant to be passed along via word of mouth.
-Putting these steps onto a shared document ensures this crucial information is available and, more importantly, used.
+Putting these steps onto a shared document that is given out during employee training ensures this crucial information is available and, more importantly, used.

 The importance of a restaurant operations manual

-Restaurants can quickly turn into an exercise for putting out fires.
+The restaurant work environment can quickly turn into a place for putting out fires.
 A restaurant operations manual is fire prevention.
 You’ve established SOPs that work for you, your team, and your guests.
 Write them down and use them.
 They’ll keep everyone on the same page and in the same direction.
-Guests will count on that consistency.
+Guests will count on that high standard of consistency.

 How to write a restaurant operations manual